ssenmosip/mosip-temp-documentation/Getting-Started.md

 [Install]
 WantedBy=multi-user.target
 ```
-And also remove `%i` symbol from various locations.
+And also remove `%i` symbol from various locations (ex: Description and ExecStart options).
 Note that at the end of the editing the service file should look something like this -
 ```
 [Unit]
 Description = clamd scanner daemon